jobinkv/Ongoing/DocumentImageClassification.md

 # Proposed Approach

-# Exeriments
+# Experiments
-The proposed approach was evaluated on the document image classification task.
+The proposed approach was evaluated on the document image classification task with RVL-CDIP dataset.
 The RVL-CDIP dataset consists of scanned grayscale images of documents from lawsuits against American Tobacco companies and is segregated into 16 categories or classes.
-The dataset is subdivided into Training, Validation and Test Sets each containing 320000, 40000 and 40000 images respectively.
+The dataset is subdivided into Training, Validation and Test Sets each containing 320000, 40000 and 40000 images respectively.<br />

 ## Experiment 1